Frank Harvey (English screenwriter)

-Frank Harvey (1912–1981) was an English screenwriter and playwright who jointly won a BAFTA Award with John Boulting and Alan Hackney for I'm All Right Jack in 1960.
+Frank Harvey (11 August 1912 – 6 November 1981) was an English screenwriter and playwright who jointly won a BAFTA Award with John Boulting and Alan Hackney for I'm All Right Jack in 1960.
 During his career he was nominated for a second BAFTA for Private's Progress.

 Biography

-He was born on 11 August 1912 in Manchester, Lancashire, his father was Frank Harvey and his mother was Grace Ackerman.
-He died on 6 November 1981 in Ottery St. Mary, Devon.
-He was the third of three generations of writers who all took the non-de plume 'Frank Harvey'.
-His grandfather, originally John Ainsworth Hilton, and his father, originally Harvey Ainsworth Hilton, all took the name when writing and performing for the stage.
+He was born on 11 August 1912 in Manchester, Lancashire, and died on 6 November 1981 in Ottery St. Mary, Devon.
+He was the third of three generations of writers who all took the non-de plume 'Frank Harvey', with both his grandfather, originally John Ainsworth Hilton, and his father taking the name when writing and performing for the stage.

-His father, Harvey Ainsworth Hilton also called Frank Harvey (1883–1965) was born in London, England before he moved to Australia in 1914 and did not return until 1926.
-Harvey was an actor and a playwright, producing 4 plays including The Last Enemy (1929) and Cape Forlorn (1930).
+His father, Harvey Ainsworth Hilton (1885–1965), was born in London, England, where he married Grace Ackerman, before moving with his family to Australia in 1914 and staying there until 1926.
+As Frank Harvey, Harvey Hilton was an actor and a playwright, producing four plays including The Last Enemy (1929) and Cape Forlorn (1930).

-Harvey Junior spent part of his childhood in Australia.
-He studied at Cambridge, where he began acting, later moving into writing.
+Harvey junior spent part of his childhood in Australia.
+Upon returning to Britain, he attended Wellington College, Berkshire, and St Catharine's College, Cambridge, where he read English and received a lower-second class degree in 1934.
+While at Cambridge, Harvey began acting with the Festival Theatre under the auspices of Joseph Macleod, later moving into writing.

-In November 1947 he produced The Moon in the Yellow River by Denis Johnston at the Arts Theatre, London, starring Jack Hawkins.
+As well as writing, in November 1947 Harvey produced The Moon in the Yellow River by Denis Johnston at the Arts Theatre, London, starring Jack Hawkins.